bmwas/AIGVE_Tool/docs/tutorials/beginner/config.md

 * `default_scope` and `log_level` control default scoping and logging behaviors.

 * `model` is a required component of MMEngine's runner pipeline.
-In AIGVE, it is by default set to [`AIGVEModel`](https://github.com/ShaneXiangH/AIGVE_Tool/blob/main/aigve/core/models.py), allowing loaded data batch to flow directly into the evaluator without model-specific logic.
+Since AIGVE is an evaluation-only framework, it is by default set to [`AIGVEModel`](https://github.com/ShaneXiangH/AIGVE_Tool/blob/main/aigve/core/models.py), allowing loaded data batch to flow directly into the evaluator without model-specific logic.

 * `default_hooks` is by default set to `None` to disable default behaviors.

 * `val_cfg` defines the whole evaluation pipeline behaviors.
 It is set to [`AIGVELoop`](https://github.com/ShaneXiangH/AIGVE_Tool/blob/main/aigve/core/loops.py), the core loop class in AIGVE for running evaluations from datasets loading to metric evaluation.
+For more details about `AIGVELoop`, please refer to [Tutorial on the AIGVE Loop](../advanced/loop.md).

 ### Dataset & Loader configuration

 Following [`AIGVELoop`](https://github.com/ShaneXiangH/AIGVE_Tool/blob/main/aigve/core/loops.py), `val_dataloader` is required for batch data loading.
-For different AIGVE metrics, they may use different data sources, data loading manners, data sampling strategies, or data preprocessing methods.
-As a result, they may use different dataloader classes or set different parameters to build it.
-All our customizable dataLoaders are inherited from [PyTorch's `Dataset` class](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html).
+Different AIGVE metrics may require distinct data sources, data loading manners, data sampling strategies, or data preprocessing pipelines.
+As such, they may use different dataloader classes or set different parameters to build it.
+All AIGVE customizable dataLoaders are inherited from [PyTorch's `Dataset` class](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html).
 In `gstvqa`, its `val_dataloader` is configured as:

 ```python
 from mmengine.dataset import DefaultSampler